Design-bid-build is the most common project delivery method in the AEC industry.

 Under this traditional delivery method, design documents are developed prior to bidding and selection of the construction contractor.
 We have successfully delivered design documents for thousands of design-bid-build projects nationwide for both public entities and private clients.
 We know how to coordinate with collaborating project partners and co-consultants to meet established budgets and deadlines for our project owners.

-3 Steps to Build ‘Adaptive’ Smart Cities of the Future
+The Adaptive City: 3 Steps to Achieving the Smart City of the Future

 ALTERNATE DELIVERY EXPERTS